mohsennasab/culvert-hydraulic-design-101/README.md

 | **Inlet control** | The entrance opening behaves as a weir/orifice and chokes the flow **before** it can fill the barrel. | Barrel runs super-critical and usually *part-full*. | inlet area & shape, edge geometry, headwater depth |
 | **Outlet control** | The downstream water level or barrel losses consume the available head; the barrel can’t pass what the inlet could supply. | Barrel runs sub-critical and often *full*. | tailwater elevation, barrel length/slope/roughness, entrance & exit losses |

+### Understanding Inlet and Outlet Control (Simple Examples)

+**Inlet Control:**
+- Imagine trying to pour water into a small funnel.
+- The size of the funnel opening limits how much water can get through — **even if the pipe underneath is huge**.
+- It doesn’t matter how long or rough the pipe is; **the entrance itself** controls the flow.
+- ➔ *Inlet control = the opening is the bottleneck.*
+- **Real-world feel:** Small door on a big hallway.
+No matter how wide the hall, you can only get in as fast as the door lets you.

+**Outlet Control:**
+- Now imagine water flowing through a long, rough garden hose.
+- The water easily gets into the hose, but the hose is so long and rough that **friction slows it down**.
+- Plus, if the hose is pointed into a bucket already full of water, the bucket’s water level **pushes back** and makes it harder for water to escape.
+- ➔ *Outlet control = the whole journey (hose friction + exit conditions) limits the flow.*
+- **Real-world feel:** Running on a treadmill with strong wind blowing against you — it’s not just starting that’s hard, it’s the whole trip!

+---

+### 📝 Quick Takeaway:
+- **Inlet control:** entrance matters most.
+- **Outlet control:** barrel, roughness, tailwater, and friction matter most.

 ---

 ### Illustrative Scenarios